eyalbirger/TyperCounter/README.md

 # 🔒 Security & Privacy
 - The .gitignore doesn't let you submit your logs and layouts.
 You can change it in the it to export your layouts and logs, but its on your own responsibility.
 - **Tip:** Turn the program off when typing sensitive info (eg. passwords), you can always run it again.
+# 🙏 Want to Contribute?
+Start to build and submit a marge request, and I will review it and accept it.
+**I will not accept AI slop!**